 Feel free to contact us with your sculpture restoration questions.

 While employed with the Tallix Foundry for ten years, there were many opportunities to work on sculptures that needed from little to major repair.
 Works by Charles Grafly, Donald Delue, Nathan Rapoport, Walker Hancock, Evangelos Frudakis, and Albert Wein to name a few.
 During this time he also restored a number of concrete columns and architectural elements for Dick's Castle which overlooks Constitution Island and West Point in NY.
+The latter project inspired the creation of Keropian Sculpture LLC in 1989.

 In 1996, he was asked to restore the National Academy of Design's cast of Houdon's L'Ecorche or "flayed -man".
 Art Students from around the world have used this figure to study human anatomy for over two centuries.